jamestharpe/jamestharpe.com/content/serverless-aws-backend.md

 In this article, I'll create **Form2Email**, a microservice based on Serverless Framework that:

-* Accepts form submissions via HTTP POST
+* Accepts form submissions via HTTP POST (the event)
-* Formats the submission data into HTML
-* Emails the submitted values
+* Emails the submitted values as HTML (the function)

 Unlike similar articles and examples of Serverless Framework on the web which throw everything into one function that's tightly-coupled to the cloud platform provider, I'm going to take extra care with the design so that it is cloud agnostic.
 That said, I'll only be filling in the AWS implementation; feel free to contribute additional provider implementations on the [Form2Email GitHub repository](https://github.com/Crawlity/svc-form2email)!